Map and Transform Data between Databases or Other Data Formats

 - Query databases directly

-- Connect to and map XML in database fields
+- Connect to and map database XML in tables

 - Sort database input components

-Altova MapForce® 2017 includes powerful support for database mapping, including mapping between any of database data and XML, flat files, EDI, Excel (OOXML), XBRL, Web services, and even other database formats.
+MapForce is the data mapping and integration tool with powerful support for database mapping, including mapping between any of database data and XML, JSON, flat files, EDI, Excel (OOXML), XBRL, Web services, and even other database formats.

 When you load a database structure in the design window, MapForce automatically interprets the database schema, lets you pick available database tables and views, and recognizes table relationships.